iAvicenna/Nuka/README.md

 # Nuka
-This is a fast nucleotide to aminoacid sequence conversion using MATLAB and C.
+This is an ultra-fast nucleotide to aminoacid sequence conversion using MATLAB and C.
 The code employs a minimal hash function (which uniquely characterizes any triple combinations of letters drawn from A,G,C,T,N. The hash function is